petergullberg/brewbutton/README.md

 TEST AUTH-KEY
 -------------
 * Downloaded the GATTBrowser from Renesas, you have it on both iPhone/Android
+* Make sure your Nespresso app is not running, as the machine only accepts one connection
 * Find and connect to the nespresso device
 * Find auth service characteristics 06aa3a41-f22a-11e3-9daa-0002a5d5c51b
 * Write AUTH-KEY to this register
 * Find service characteristics 06aa3a42-f22a-11e3-9daa-0002a5d5c51b
 * Write 03050704000000000105
 * If you managed to do these steps above correctly you should be brewing an Americano
+* Now you only need to enter the AUTH-KEY in your source code file compile and run

 PROTOCOL ANALYSIS
 ==================